aopsr/faceswap/README.md

 ## Training

+### NOTE: SAEHD has been ported in its entirety - DF/LIAE and udt options.

-Phaze-A allows for highly optimized model architecture - high quality and resolution with low memory requirements. **SAEHD can be replicated exactly in Phaze-A**, including 'd' and 't' options. 'u' is superseded by other normalization techniques.
+Phaze-A allows for highly optimized model architecture - high quality and resolution with low memory requirements.
 See example config files for optimized architectures that outperform SAEHD.

 Features (everything is fully customizable):
 - input and output size